 If you don’t know how to create a cover, you can use Amazon cover creator to make your paperback cover.

-After uploading your cover, allow it for some time to load.
+After uploading your cover, allow it some time to load.
 After loading, it will appear on the page.

 KINDLE /PAPERBACK PREVIEW

 Always preview your book before publishing.
-How your book is when you preview it is how it will look like on a Kindle device or when it is printed.
+How your book is when you preview it is how it will look on a Kindle device or when it is printed.

 Common problems with Book Cover Uploading